Categorical Data Analysis

 \[ \chi^2_P = \sum_{i=1}^R \sum_{j=1}^C \frac{(Obs_{i,j} - Exp_{i,j})^2}{Exp_{i,j}} \]

-From the equation above, the closer that the observed count of each cross-tabulation table cell to the expected count, the smaller the test statistic.
+From the equation above, the closer that the observed count of each cross-tabulation table cell (across all rows and columns) to the expected count, the smaller the test statistic.
 As with all hypothesis tests, the smaller the test statistic, the larger the p-value, implying less evidence for the alternative hypothesis.

 Another common test is the Likelihood Ratio test.
 The test statistic for this is the following: